epistoteles/Modergator/.github/README.md

 -> the pth must be download [TODO: link] and placed into target-api/model

 ## ‎‍💻 Contributors
 The bot has been created in the Master's project at Universität Hamburg under the supervision of Prof. Dr. Chris Biemann, Dr. Özge Alaçam and Dr. Seid Muhie Yimam.
 The OCR and the meme detection have been contributed by Niklas von Boguszewski and Fabian Rausch has helped us immensely building the target group detection model.
+For the Meme API, we have used VILIO by Niklas Muennighoff.
 Thank you!

 ## ⚠️ License
 This repository has been licensed with MIT (see the file LICENSE).